activisthandbook/activisthandbook/articles/contribute/write/ai.md

 ### Local context

-> Explain how the local context across countries can impact activists trying to \[TOPIC\].
+> List challenges that arise from differing local contexts across countries for activists trying to \[TOPIC\].
+Provide solutions to each of those local challenges.

 ## Getting creative